Sustainability

 *2 Water for processes: Water used for activities such as cleaning equipment.

-*3 Recycled water treatment is a facility in the Shizuoka factory.
+*3 Recycled water treatment is conducted at a facility in the Shizuoka factory.

 Status of Water Reuse